KatrinaTom/T3A2-A-MyCocktailApp/README.md

 # Technical Documentation<a name="techdocumentation"></a>

-This section is part of the Tecnical investigations to make sure the product idea is feasabile.
+This section is part of the Technical investigations to make sure the product idea is feasabile.
+While investigating any unknown, spike tickets.

 # Cocktail API<a name="api"></a>